 Frequently Asked Questions

-What is Google Shopping feed optimization?
+What’s the most important Google Shopping feed optimization?

 How often should I update my Google Shopping product feed?